Smtplib Module¶

 """Send to multiple recipients in one call - O(n)"""

-# O(n) - connection and auth
+# Connection and auth (network-bound)

 with smtplib.SMTP('smtp.gmail.com', 587) as server: